 Hang your branches along the line, making sure that they do not touch each other as this will encourage retention of moisture and potential mould growth.
 Placing an oscillating fan on a low setting and allowing it to run throughout the drying period will improve airflow and reduce chances of mould growth occurring.

-Plants will need to dry for at least 3-4 days before the curing stage, which we will describe in detail in an upcoming article.
-Some growers will leave branches to hang for as long as 7-10 days, and may dispense with a set curing period altogether; trial and error will help you to establish the best method for your individual setup and your chosen strain.
+Plants will need to dry for at least 3-4 days before the curing stage, which we describe in detail a little later on in this article.
+Some growers will leave branches to hang for as long as 7-10 days, and may dispense with a set curing period altogether.
+Trial and error will help you to establish the best method for your individual setup and your chosen strain.